Our Commitment

 We take any allegations that human rights are not properly respected seriously.

 We would never impede access to state-based judicial or non-judicial mechanisms for individuals or communities who feel their human rights have been impacted.
-We also would not require individuals to waive their legal rights to bring a claim through a judicial process as a condition of participating in a grievance / mediation process.
+We also would not require individuals to waive their legal rights to bring a claim through a judicial process as a condition of participating in a grievance or mediation process.
 Neither would we impede competent authorities in investigating or adjudicating alleged human rights impacts.

 In particular, as a responsible business, we support the OECD Guidelines for Multinational Enterprises.
 These guidelines provide principles and standards for responsible business conduct (including human rights matters) for multinational corporations operating in or from countries adhered to the OECD Declaration on International Investment and Multinational Enterprises.